Vietnam Sourcing Guide // How To Find Suppliers And Manufacturers In Vietnam

 Vietnam is quickly emerging from China's shadow and becoming a primary destination for manufacturing and sourcing products.
 With the third fastest-growing economy globally and a young yet skilled workforce, it's no wonder there's a rush to source products in Vietnam.

 Vietnam is arguably the second-best country to source products behind China.
 With recent changes in American trade policy, Vietnam is becoming more attractive to buyers.
 Even before the changes, Vietnam was quickly on its way to becoming a great alternative to Chinese manufacturing.
 It was already well established in its own right as a manufacturing powerhouse.
-While Vietnam is still up and coming, it helps to think of Vietnam as a scrappy yet promising startup vs. a massive corporate behemoth called China.
+While Vietnam is still emerging, it helps to think of Vietnam as a scrappy yet promising startup, rather than a massive corporate behemoth like China.
 So why should you consider manufacturing in Vietnam?
 Please read our guide and find out!

 Two significant changes in international trade policy have recently benefited Vietnam: new tariffs on Chinese goods imposed by the United States and a substantial free trade agreement between Vietnam and the EU.
 As you probably know, the previous US president announced tariffs that affected $550 billion in goods imported from China annually.
-As a result, many large buyers are looking elsewhere to source and manufacture their products.
+As a result, many large buyers are seeking alternative sources to source and manufacture their products.
 As a result, Vietnam is looking to be the #1 destination.

 The EU and Vietnam ratified the European Union-Vietnam Free Trade Agreement in 2015.
-It will go entirely into effect by the end of the year.
-The Agreement will grant Vietnamese manufacturers and EU buyers the freedom to trade and allow European businesses and investors to set up manufacturing operations without many restrictions in Vietnam.
+It will take effect entirely by the end of the year.
+The Agreement will grant Vietnamese manufacturers and EU buyers the freedom to trade, allowing European businesses and investors to establish manufacturing operations in Vietnam with fewer restrictions.
 Beyond the EU agreement, Vietnam has aggressively sought more free trade agreements with several other countries.
-For example, Vietnam is a crucial Member of the Association of Southeast Asian Nations (ASEAN) and has a free trade agreement with South Korea; thus, Samsung alone produces $58 Billion worth of goods in Vietnam annually.
+For example, Vietnam is a crucial Member of the Association of Southeast Asian Nations (ASEAN) and has a free trade agreement with South Korea; thus, Samsung alone produces $58 billion worth of goods in Vietnam annually.
 They're also in talks about joining the revised Trans-Pacific Partnership agreement.

 Even though the TPP is dead, 11 of the 14 original member countries have been involved in a renewed push to revive it.
-The original TPP intended to build a robust trading block to compete against China's growing influence.
+The original TPP aimed to establish a robust trading bloc to counter China's growing influence.
 The United States, which killed the original TPP deal, is excluded; however, the partnership allows the US to join.
 The new partnership includes Australia, Canada, Japan, Mexico, and Vietnam.
-In the original TPP, Vietnam was expected to be the biggest single beneficiary and looks to come out on top in this new Agreement.
+In the original TPP, Vietnam was expected to be the largest single beneficiary and is likely to come out on top in this new Agreement.

-Cosmo Sourcing was first set up in Ho Chi Minh City, Vietnam, in 2014 to get into Vietnam before TPP went into effect.
+Cosmo Sourcing was first established in Ho Chi Minh City, Vietnam, in 2014 to gain a foothold in Vietnam before the TPP took effect.
 Most of Cosmo Sources' first clients in Vietnam were already manufacturing in China but were looking to move to Vietnam.
 So, despite the cancellation of TPP, we decided to stick with Vietnam.
 As a result, Cosmo has over four years of experience doing business in Vietnam.

 Overview of Vietnam

-Now that you know why you should look at sourcing in Vietnam, we should discuss what it offers.
-Even though Vietnam is smaller than China, it still punches above its weight when manufacturing.
-Vietnam has a population of just 93 million people vs. China's 1.3 billion; however, Vietnam has a younger labor force, and over 60% of its population is between the ages of 18 and 60.
-In 2016, Vietnam exported over $170 Billion worth of goods and had a $202 Billion GDP.
-While the GDP seems low, Vietnam is the 3rd fastest growing economy globally.
+Now that you understand why you should consider sourcing in Vietnam, let's discuss what it has to offer.
+Although Vietnam is smaller than China, it still punches above its weight in manufacturing.
+Vietnam has a population of just 93 million people, compared to China's 1.3 billion; however, Vietnam has a younger labor force, with over 60% of its population falling between the ages of 18 and 60.
+In 2016, Vietnam exported goods worth over $170 billion and had a GDP of $202 billion.
+While the GDP may seem low, Vietnam is the third-fastest-growing economy globally.
 Its GDP growth is about 8% a year and steady, while China's is 6% and declining.

-Vietnam actively encouraged growth, opened 50 new industries to foreign investment and eliminated regulations on hundreds of more industries.
+Vietnam actively encouraged growth, opening 50 new industries to foreign investment and eliminating regulations on hundreds more.
 As a result, foreign Direct Investments account for 20% of Vietnam's output, one of the world's highest rates.
 Several major companies have a significant manufacturing presence in Vietnam.
-In Northern Vietnam, Samsung runs the world's largest smartphone manufacturing plant, which produces about $58 Billion worth of smartphones a year.
+In Northern Vietnam, Samsung operates the world's largest smartphone manufacturing plant, which produces approximately $58 billion worth of smartphones annually.
 The factory employs over 100,000 people.
-Where does Canon Make their cameras?
+Where does Canon make its cameras?
 Vietnam!
 Where does LG make many of its TVs?
 You guessed it, Vietnam.
-Vietnam is also the largest manufacturer of products for Patagonia, North Face, Nike, Adidas, and many other apparel and shoe companies.
+Vietnam is also the largest manufacturer of products for Patagonia, The North Face, Nike, Adidas, and many other apparel and shoe companies.

 China Vs. Vietnam

-Check out our whole China vs. Vietnam guide for sourcing your following product!
+Explore our comprehensive China vs. Vietnam guide for sourcing your next product.

-Anytime Vietnam manufacturing is mentioned, it is always compared to China, which is understandable as China is currently at the top and shows no signs of giving up the top spot.
-However, despite China's dominance, Vietnam punches above its weight and has several advantages over China.
+Whenever Vietnam manufacturing is mentioned, it is often compared to China, which is understandable, as China is currently at the top and shows no signs of relinquishing its position.
+However, despite China's dominance, Vietnam punches above its weight and has several advantages over Its Larger Neighbor.

 Why Vietnam Manufacturing is Better

-Vietnam has one of the youngest labor forces globally, but they can perform complex manufacturing tasks.
-Besides, the cost of labor is half what it is in China.
+Vietnam has one of the youngest labor forces globally, yet its workers can perform complex manufacturing tasks.
+Additionally, the cost of labor is half that of China.
 On average, Vietnam's labor force is seven years younger than China's.
 Therefore, although Vietnam has a population of 90 million, 54 million are between 18 and 60 and can participate in the labor force.

-Besides, while China sees increasing restrictions and regulations against its manufacturing sector, Vietnam's government is highly proactive in pursuing free trade agreements worldwide.
-As a result, Vietnam has trade agreements, or is soon to complete them, with the EU (including Norway, Iceland, and Switzerland), South Korea, and Southeast Asia via ASEAN, Russia, and more.
+Additionally, while China faces increasing restrictions and regulations on its manufacturing sector, Vietnam's government is highly proactive in pursuing free trade agreements worldwide.
+As a result, Vietnam has trade agreements, or is soon to complete them, with the EU (including Norway, Iceland, and Switzerland), South Korea, and Southeast Asia via ASEAN, as well as Russia and others.

 Why China Manufacturing is better

-China is still a one-stop shop when it comes to finding a manufacturer.
+China remains a one-stop shop for finding a manufacturer.
 If a factory can make it, you can find it in China.
 No other country anywhere in the world can offer this.
-When I source from Vietnam, the first question I try to answer is, "Can it be made here?', but when I source from China, the first question is, "What price can I buy it?"
+When I source from Vietnam, the first question I try to answer is, ‘Can it be made here?'
+However, when I source from China, the first question is, ‘What price can I buy it for?’
 Even for products that can be made in Vietnam, the factories are often not designed to handle different scales.
-In China, smaller buyers can make a small purchase to test a product idea and expand to almost any size.
-While it is possible to do this, it can't be guaranteed like it is in China.
+In China, smaller buyers can make a small purchase to test a product idea and then scale up to almost any size.
+While it is possible to do this, it can't be guaranteed, unlike in China.

 China also has better access to raw materials.
 Even if a resource isn't naturally found in China, someone is already importing it.
 As a result, factories already have their backend supply chain figured out.
-In Vietnam, I often have to find a supplier of raw materials and a supplier of finished goods.
+In Vietnam, I frequently need to find suppliers of both raw materials and finished goods.
 While this isn't always the case, this has never been an issue in China.

 China also has a better infrastructure than Vietnam.
-That's not to say that the infrastructure in Vietnam is bad; it's pretty decent, but China has invested trillions of dollars to create the best infrastructure in the world.
-Even though they have the largest ports in the world, they still run incredibly efficiently.
-China has a rail network that connects the entire country and has over twice as many high-speed rail connections as the rest of the world combined.
-And even if it does come from terribly polluting coal plants, the electricity is cheap.
-China's infrastructure and logistics network is so good that, in many cases, the savings in transportation costs make up for the higher labor costs.
+That's not to say that the infrastructure in Vietnam is bad; it's quite decent.
+However, China has invested trillions of dollars to create some of the best infrastructure in the world.
+Although they have the largest ports in the world, they still operate incredibly efficiently.
+China has a comprehensive rail network that spans the entire country and boasts over twice as many high-speed rail connections as the rest of the world combined.
+And even if it does come from highly polluting coal plants, the electricity is still relatively cheap.
+China's infrastructure and logistics network is so robust that, in many cases, the savings in transportation costs offset the higher labor costs.

 What products should you source from Vietnam?

-Check out our complete guide on what products can be sourced from Vietnam.
+Explore our comprehensive guide to the products that can be sourced from Vietnam.

 Vietnam exports over $160 billion worth of goods a year.
-While China may be a one-stop-shop for everything, Vietnam is a little more limited, so you will need to search for a product that happens to fall into one of the few industries that Vietnam specializes in.
+While China may be a one-stop shop for everything, Vietnam is a bit more limited, so you will need to search for a product that falls into one of the few industries in which Vietnam specializes.
 Fortunately, there are several industries to choose from.

 Clothing and Textiles Suppliers in Vietnam

-Check out our guide on finding clothing manufacturers in Vietnam.
+Explore our guide on locating clothing manufacturers in Vietnam.

-Vietnam produced and exported over $30 Billion in textiles and clothing in 2017 and is experiencing over 10% growth a year in the industry.
+Vietnam produced and exported over $30 billion in textiles and clothing in 2017, and the industry is experiencing annual growth of over 10%.
 Several significant companies do a majority of their manufacturing here.
-For example, North Face produces most of its products in Vietnam, and Patagonia, Levi, Under Armor, and Lacoste, among many others, manufactures in Vietnam.
+For example, The North Face produces most of its products in Vietnam, and companies such as Patagonia, Levi's, Under Armour, and Lacoste, among many others, also manufacture in Vietnam.
 Vietnam is also leading the way in sustainable manufacturing practices in the industry.

 Footwear Suppliers in Vietnam

-Vietnam is one of the largest manufacturers of shoes globally and has the largest export capacity in the world.
-Vietnam produces over $12 Billion worth of shoes annually, growing fast.
-Also, over 90% of the shoes produced in Vietnam are exported overseas, which is the highest rate in the world by far.
-Vietnam isn't limited by shoe styles either; The output ranges from high-end leather shoes and sneakers to cheap flip-flops and everything in between.
-Like many other shoe companies, Nike and Adidas manufacture most of their Vietnam manufacturing.
+Vietnam is one of the world's largest manufacturers of shoes and has the largest export capacity globally.
+Vietnam produces over $12 billion worth of shoes annually, experiencing rapid growth.
+Additionally, over 90% of the shoes produced in Vietnam are exported overseas, the highest rate in the world by far.
+Shoe styles in Vietnam are diverse, ranging from high-end leather shoes and sneakers to inexpensive flip-flops and everything in between.
+Like many other shoe companies, Nike and Adidas have their manufacturing in Vietnam.

 Consumer Goods Suppliers in Vietnam

-Consumer goods, admittedly a broad category, is Vietnam's largest industry.
-In 2017, Vietnam exported over $70 Billion worth of consumer goods.
-Consumer goods are anything that ends up being used by an end consumer (as opposed to a business).
-Since most of what is sold on Amon is classified as "Consumer goods," Vietnam is a great place to look for your FBA business suppliers.
+Consumer goods, admittedly a broad category, are Vietnam's largest industry.
+In 2017, Vietnam exported over $70 billion worth of consumer goods.
+Consumer goods are items that are ultimately used by an end consumer (as opposed to a business).
+Since most of what is sold on Amazon is classified as "Consumer goods," Vietnam is a great place to look for your FBA business suppliers.

 Plastic and rubber Suppliers in Vietnam

 Vietnam exports over $5 billion a year in Rubber and plastic goods.
 These are essential consumer goods, such as rubber dog toys or sunglasses.
 Vietnam has a considerable capacity to produce goods.
-The most common method is plastic injections, but you can find any method here, including plastic extrusion and welding.
-Rubber manufacturers in Vietnam are easy to find.
+The most common method is plastic injection, but you can find a variety of methods here, including plastic extrusion and welding.
+Rubber manufacturers in Vietnam are readily available.
 They can cover all rubber needs, such as extrusion, latex dipping, molding, and calendaring.

 Furniture Suppliers in Vietnam

-Check out our complete guide to Furniture Manufacturing in Vietnam.
+Explore our comprehensive guide to Furniture Manufacturing in Vietnam.

 Vietnam is currently the second-largest furniture manufacturer in the world, behind only China; however, Vietnam is the fastest-growing furniture manufacturer worldwide, while Chinese furniture production is decreasing.
-The range of furniture manufacturers in Vietnam includes IKEA on low-end to high-end custom-built furniture and everything in between.
-In addition, we have sourced furniture, including beach chairs and high-end patio furniture, from Vietnam.
+The range of furniture manufacturers in Vietnam includes IKEA, offering a spectrum from low-end to high-end custom-built furniture and everything in between.
+Additionally, we have sourced furniture, including beach chairs and high-end patio sets, from Vietnam.

 Packaging Suppliers in Vietnam

 Vietnam is one of the world's leaders in packaging.
 Packaging in Vietnam ranges from cardboard boxes to chip cartons to vacuum-packed plastic goods.
-So, if you want to create high-quality custom packaging, Vietnam would be a great place to look.
+Therefore, if you wish to create high-quality custom packaging, Vietnam is a great place to consider.

 Coffee Suppliers in Vietnam

 Vietnam is the world's second-largest exporter of coffee by volume, exporting over 1.3 million tons in 2012.
 Most of the beans are robusta beans, not the higher-quality arabica beans.
 Nonetheless, Vietnamese coffee farmers are quickly improving their quality and targeting the specialty coffee market.
 Vietnam's coffee industry already has several significant players and exports to almost every major country globally.
-Regardless, the specialty coffee market in Vietnam is still young but growing fast, so there is plenty of room to grow.
+Regardless, the specialty coffee market in Vietnam is still young but growing rapidly, so there is plenty of room for growth.

 Beyond the ones listed, Vietnam specializes in other industries such as electronics, jewelry, construction materials, Engines, handcrafted goods, and much more.
 Check out the World Bank trade dates to get a complete overview of the World Bank.